Media addiction

 Constantly online: Is it addictive?

 Is this still normal or already dangerous?
-Parents quickly become concerned when their children spend too much time playing online games, watching videos or using social media.
+Parents are quickly concerned when their children spend too much time playing online games, watching videos or using social media.
 When does media use become too much and how can parents prevent media addiction?
 You will find answers to your questions in this article.

 What is media addiction?